kubinka0505/demucs/README.md

 Samples are available [on our sample page](https://ai.honu.io/papers/htdemucs/index.html).
 Checkout [our paper][htdemucs] for more information.
-It has been trained on the [MUSDB HQ][musdb] dataset + an extra training dataset of 800 songs.
+It has been trained on the [MUSDB HQ][MusDB] dataset + an extra training dataset of 800 songs.
 This model separates drums, bass and vocals and other stems for any song.